 The Center for Children and Families WNY will be running the Summer Treatment Program Academic Classroom Enhancement (STP-ACE) study for the next four summers.
-The program will be run on the Villa Maria College campus in 2022!
+For the summer of 2023, the program will be run at the Miami FL site only.

 The present study will have children with ADHD attend a summer school program for eight weeks.
 During the summer school program, treatments will be changed and put together to learn about how they work alone and when combined with each other.
 Before being in the study you will meet with a study investigator to gain your consent to participate, if you want to.
 Your consent is voluntary.
 It is expected that the study will last for approximately eight weeks, plus some time in the spring to meet with the study team and answer some questions about your child.